Suburban Design Elements

 -

-Vertical Gardening: Using trellises, walls, and fences to grow food and ornamentals vertically, maximizing space and productivity in smaller suburban lots.
+Vertical Gardening: Using trellises, walls, and fences to grow food and ornamental plants and flowers vertically, maximizing space and productivity.

 -